G3UKB/MiniVNA/README.md

 # MiniVNA
-Remote access via an RPi for SWR measurments as an antenna tuning indicator.
+Remote access via an RPi for SWR measurements as an antenna tuning indicator.